Polynomiality of the faithful dimension of nilpotent groups over finite truncated valuation rings: Abstract

 \section{Abstract}

 Given a finite group $\G$, the {\it faithful dimension} of $\G$ over $\C$, denoted by $m_\mathrm{faithful}(\G)$, is the smallest integer $n$ such that $\G$ can be embedded in $\GL_n(\C)$.
-Continuing the work initiated in~\cite{BMS19}, we address the problem of determining the faithful dimension of a finite $p$-group of the form $\GG_R:=\exp(\g_R)$ associated to $\g_R:=\g \otimes_\Z R $ in the Lazard correspondence, where $\g$ is a nilpotent $\Z$-Lie algebra and $R$ ranges over finite truncated valuation rings
+Continuing the work initiated in~\cite{BMS19}, we address the problem of determining the faithful dimension of a finite $p$-group of the form $\GG_R:=\exp(\g_R)$ associated to $\g_R:=\g \otimes_\Z R $ in the Lazard correspondence, where $\g$ is a nilpotent $\Z$-Lie algebra and $R$ ranges over finite truncated valuation rings.

 Our first main result is that if $R$ is a finite field with $p^f$ elements and $p$ is sufficiently large, then $m_\mathrm{faithful}(\GG_R)=fg(p^f)$ where $g(T)$ belongs to a finite list of polynomials $g_1,\ldots,g_k$, with non-negative integer coefficients.
 The latter list of polynomials is uniquely determined by the Lie algebra $\g$.
 Furthermore, for each $1\le i\leq k$ the set of pairs $(p,f)$ for which $g=g_i$ is a finite union of Cartesian products $\mathscr P\times \mathscr F$, where $\mathscr P$ is a Frobenius set of prime numbers and $\mathscr F$ is a subset of $\mathbb N$ that belongs to the Boolean algebra generated by arithmetic progressions.
-This result strengthens and unifies two theorems from \cite{BMS19} that establish polynomiality-type properties of the faithful dimension with respect to $p$ and to $f$, separately.
+Previously, existence of such a polynomial-type formula for $m_\mathrm{faithful}(\GG_R)$ was only established under the assumption that either $f=1$ or $p$ is fixed.

 Next we formulate a conjectural polynomiality property for the value of $m_\mathrm{faithful}(\GG_R)$ in the more general setting where $R$ is a finite truncated valuation ring, and prove special cases of this conjecture.
 In particular, we show that for a vast class of Lie algebras $\g $ that are defined by partial orders, $m_\mathrm{faithful}(\GG_R)$ is given by a single polynomial-type formula.